The Total Guide to Scientifically Supported Ways to Boost Your Immune System

 There are two broad categories of the human immune system: the innate immune system and the adaptive immune system.

 - Innate Immunity – Innate immunity is the structural immune system a person has at birth.
 It is the body’s first defense mechanism against foreign invasion.
 For example, upon detecting a threat, the innate system immediately activates to flush out invading cells.
-We can often see this process at work in the form of extra mucus or a fever as the body heats up to fight infection.
+We can often see this process at work in the form of extra mucus or a fever as the body heats up.

 - Adaptive Immunity – Adaptive immunity is the accumulation of defenses the body obtains through exposure to illnesses or required vaccines.
 This immunity occurs because the body tends to keep a record of microbes it has defeated in the past.
 The record helps the body recognize the threat quickly if it enters the body again.
 Upon identifying a previous threat, the body produces antibodies to destroy and eliminate the threat from the system.